UmSenhorQualquer/d-track/docs/source/getting-started/running.rst

 Windows mode
 --------------------------------

-* Open the terminal na execute the next command in the terminal to activate the environment.
+* Open the terminal and execute the next command in the terminal to activate the environment.

   .. code-block:: bash